Public Impact

 Watch for the next official decision, filing, vote, budget move, enforcement action, or public response that shows whether this becomes a one-day story or a durable power arrangement.

-The central development is the reported event itself.
-The civic test is what changes in practice, which authority can carry it forward, and who has enough leverage to resist or redirect it.
+The core question is what changes in practice if this move advances, which authority can carry it forward, and who has enough leverage to resist or redirect it.

 The Guardian sits close to the decision path.
 The question is not whether one name explains the whole story, but whether that actor is close enough to money, law, enforcement, media reach, or administrative process to shape what happens next.